-Orthodontics is a specialist branch of dentistry that centres around treating malocclusions, or misaligned teeth, and treating misaligned jaws.
+Orthodontics is a dental specialty that focuses on correcting misaligned teeth and jaws.
 The technical term for these problems is "malocclusion," which means "bad bite."
-Orthodontic treatments can involve the use of braces, retainers, and other devices to apply pressure to the teeth in order to gradually move them into a more aligned position.
-This not only improves the appearance of the patient's smile, but also their oral health and function.
+Orthodontic treatments can involve the use of braces, retainers and other devices to apply pressure to the teeth in order to gradually move them into a more aligned position.
+This not only improves the appearance of the patient's smile but also their oral health and function.

 Orthodontic treatment in Singapore plays a pivotal role in enhancing oral health and aesthetics.
 They do much more than simply straighten teeth; they transform smiles and boost one’s confidence level.
 Here are some of the key benefits of orthodontics: